 “I am afraid that I wasn’t afraid.
 But now I AM afraid and I am very upset and anxious because I am now afraid about the fact that I wasn’t afraid!
 This makes no sense!
 Why am I feeling this way now?
 What does it MEAN?”

-Once this particular thought seed takes root in your mind, it can last for days or weeks.
-It is very, very common among people who live with anxiety disorders.
-In fact, this whole process is very common among people with anxiety and is actually a sign that you are making very good progress in your recovery.
+Regardless of the topic that the Wheel of Disaster lands on, once this thought seed takes root in your mind, it can last for days or weeks.
+The good news is that this occurrence is a very common, normal occurrence among people who live with anxiety disorders.
+In fact, it is actually a sign that you are making very good progress in your recovery.

-How can more anxiety be a GOOD sign?
+How can coming up with new, often stranger fears and thoughts be a GOOD sign?

 Ultimately, your “nervous mother” subconscious wants YOU to win.
-You win by proving that you are no longer an over reactor.
+You win by proving that you are no longer an over-reactor.
 You win by proving that you can handle anything.
-You win by proving that you don’t stress about things such as “I haven’t had anxiety in a while.” or “I have anxiety about having anxiety.”
+You win by proving that you don’t stress about things such as “I haven’t had anxiety in a while.” or “I have anxiety about having anxiety.”, or any other random topic your subconscious mind throws at you.
 You win by showing your subconscious that you don’t care about that Wheel of Disaster because you have it all under control.
 If you stay calm and don’t get sucked down the rabbit hole again, you subconscious will say “Okay.
+This is reassuring.
 I feel better.
 We seem really in control here.
 I think maybe things are getting better.
 Maybe there isn’t so much to worry about anymore.”, and it will settle down.
 It will quit trying to keep you hyper-alert and it will quit testing you.

 There are three of you in this anxiety disorder together: